An Adaptive Graduated Nonconvexity Loss Function for Robust Nonlinear Least Squares Solutions: Results

-For each point-cloud sequence, 30 scan pairs are tested for each perturbation level and scan overlap ratio setting.
-With 3 point-cloud sequences, 5 scan overlap ratio, and 3 initial perturbation levels, a total of 1350 trials were conducted over 8 different RLF candidates.
-ICP experiment settings are given in Table~\ref{tab:icp_settings}.
+For each point-cloud sequence, 20 scan pairs are tested for each perturbation level and scan overlap ratio setting.
+With 3 point-cloud sequences, 3 scan overlap ratios, and 3 initial perturbation levels, a total of 540 trials are conducted for each of the 10 robust kernels from Table~\ref{tab:abbrev}.
+ICP experiment setting is given in Table~\ref{tab:icp_setting}.
+For the proposed methods, the shape function from Example~\ref{ex:3} is used.

-Furthermore, the association error is defined as the point-to-plane error \cite{Chen1991Object}.
-However, the distribution of point-to-point error \cite{Besl1992Method} is used to compute the shape parameters for the adaptive RLFs such that the distance between two associated points is considered when rejecting outlier matches.
+The association error is defined as the point-to-plane error \cite{Chen1991Object}.
+However, the distribution of point-to-point error \cite{Besl1992Method} is used to compute the shape parameters for the adaptive loss functions such that the distance between two associated points is considered when rejecting outlier matches.
 The point-to-point error and its squared Mahalanobis are defined as

 where ${\mbs{\Sigma}_{i} = \mbf{C}_{\ell_{1}\ell_{2}}\mbf{R}_{p_{i}}\mbf{C}_{\ell_{1}\ell_{2}}^{\trans} + \mbf{R}_{q_{i}}}$ is the covariance matrix of the ${i}$-th point-to-point error, computed using ${\mbf{R}_{p_{i}}}$ and ${\mbf{R}_{q_{i}}}$, the covariance on the measured points ${p_{i}}$ and ${q_{i}}$, respectively.
 The covariance of ${p_{i}}$ is set to ${\mbf{R}_{p_{i}} = \mbf{R}_{q_{i}} = \sigma^{2}_{\ell}\mbf{1}}$, where ${\sigma_{\ell}=\SI{3}{\centi\metre}}$ as reported in \cite{Pomerleau2012Challenging}.